kevinfealey/appscansource-scanner/Readme.md

 1. From the Jenkins main page, select Manage Jenkins
 2. Select Manage Plugins
 3. Click "Advanced"
-4. Under Upload Plugin, choose the HPI file to upload, then click "Upload"
+4. Under Upload Plugin, choose the HPI file to upload (located in this project's "release" directory), then click "Upload"
 5. Restart Jenkins

 ###Configure Plugin: